Artwork Across Longmont - City of Longmont Skip to main content

 Collyer Street and 19th Avenue.

 BOUQUET by Donald Mitchell, 2009.
-This sculpture is a tribute to teachers.
-A bouquet from people whose lives have been enhanced through the dedication, creativity, patience, helpfulness and inspiration of their teachers.
+This sculpture is a tribute to teachers and people whose lives have been enhanced through the dedication, creativity, patience, helpfulness and inspiration of their teachers.
 The multi-colors represent the many challenges and diversities teachers deal with daily.
 The small blue flame in the middle represents the perpetual role teachers have played throughout history.

 Clark – Centennial Park just north of the Youth Center on Lashley Street.